South Sudan National Cup

 The South Sudan National Cup is an annual knockout association football competition in men's domestic South Sudanese football.
 Organized by the South Sudan Football Association, the cup began in 2012, not long after South Sudan gained independence.
-Al-Malakia FC is the most successful club in South Sudan National Cup history, holding two titles.
-In the most recent competition, nine teams competed in the cup.
-However, the competition has only been held three times, most recently in 2014.

 History

 South Sudan gained its independence from the country of Sudan on July 9, 2011, after a referendum was passed into law.
 The South Sudan Football Association (SSFA) was formed in April 2011 and has gained membership of FIFA, CAF and CECAFA.
 Alongside the National Cup, SSFA runs domestic leagues, with the South Sudan Football Championship as the top division.

 The first South Sudan National Cup was held in 2012 with eight teams entered in the competition.
 The first round of the competition was a two-legged quarterfinal knockout stage.
 The four quarterfinal winners, El Nasir FC, Akwachi Dit, El Meriekh and Merreikh Aweil FC, entered a semi-final stage.
 The semi-finals each consisted of a single match.
 On September 8, 2012, El Nasir FC beat Akwachi Dit 2–0.
 On September 9, El Meriekh beat Merreikh Aweil FC 1–0, and these teams went on to play in the final.
 On September 12, the Juba-based El Nasir FC beat the Renk-based El Meriekh 2–1 to win the title.

 In 2013, the second edition of the South Sudan National Cup was held.
 Many more teams entered than in 2012, and the first round of the competition was divided into regions.
 Teams from the states of Central Equatoria, Upper Nile and Western Equatoria competed.
 Eventually, 16 teams progressed to the final stage.
 They were split into four groups, but two of the four did not play.
 From the group stage, four teams qualified for the semi-finals.
 They were: Al-Malakia FC (Juba), Ahli FC (Malakal), Salaam Aweil FC (Northern Bahr el Ghazal) and Amal Raja FC (Western Bahr el Ghazal).
 Al-Malakia FC beat Ahli FC in penalties and Salaam Aweil FC beat Amal Raja FC 3–2.
 In the final, Al-Malakia FC won 2–0 and qualified for the 2014 CAF Confederation Cup.